angelochristian29/SudokuSolver/README.md

 * Provide a GUI for the user
 * Display graphics in order for algorithm to be visualized

+## How to Use App
+1. After files are downloaded, the user should click run and see a pop up Pygame window.
+2. The User can press "1" on the keyboard to activate backtracking algorithm.
+3. Once puzzle is solved, a message saying "Game Over" will appear and app can be exited.

 ### Prototype #1:
 Implemented the backtracking in order to solve the puzzle in the console.